phoenixframework/phoenix/guides/howto/custom_error_pages.md

 end
 ```

-Before we dive into this, let's see what the rendered `404 not found` message looks like in a browser.
+Before we dive into this, let's see what the rendered `404 Not Found` message looks like in a browser.
 In the development environment, Phoenix will debug errors by default, showing us a very informative debugging page.
 What we want here, however, is to see what page the application would serve in production.
 In order to do that we need to set `debug_errors: false` in `config/dev.exs`.

 ```elixir
 use Mix.Config